StarlangSoftware/UniversalDependencyParser/README.md

 	git clone <your-fork-git-link>

-A directory called Classification will be created.
+A directory called UniversalDependencyParser will be created.
 Or you can use below link for exploring the code:

 	git clone https://github.com/olcaytaner/UniversalDependencyParser.git